 Why I use cloth napkins (and think you should too :))- when I was on my super tight budget, I was noticing that I was always buying paper napkins.
 I would put them out for every dinner and then throw them away every night.
 I thought “this is so expensive and wasteful!”
 So, I bought some cloth napkins.
 My husband thought they were weird at first (you know wiping your face on something, washing it, and then repeat), but he got over it and now we always have cloth napkins at our table.
 Here’s why I love them- they are economical, they are good for the environment, and they look pretty!
 I bought my napkins at Down East Home- they always have some and usually for a great deal!
-I have recently bought some cloth napkins from this seller on eBay for $2 a napkin in fun colors.
+I have recently bought some cloth napkins from this seller on eBay (no longer available) for $2 a napkin in fun colors.

 Why using a butter dish is the best thing that happened to me– I grew up eating margarine- easily spreadable, buy in a tub margarine.
 When I got married, I did some research on both of them and decided that for my family, butter was a better fit.
 Plus, butter is so, so delicious!
 I mean, you add a little butter to anything and it is ten times better!
 The problem was, it got so hard in the fridge, it’s a pain to use.
 I went to my grandparents for lunch one day, and they had their butter in a dish.
 I asked my grandma about it and she said, if you use it in a few days it won’t go rancid (more research here).
 She keeps her butter dish in her cupboard and pulls it out for meals.
 I happened to already own a small butter dish (it only holds half a stick) from Anthropologie and tried it out.
 I love it!
 I always is soft and ready to use.
 It’s convenient and in the 3-4 months that I have been trying this I have never had the butter go rancid.
 If you are nervous about using a butter dish, you could use a French-style butter crock* that keeps it soft, but also holds cold water so it is like it’s in the fridge.